 Limited Duration Alimony: Intermediate Length Marriage with Two Working Parents

 As the following case demonstrates, alimony awards do not just follow marriages in which labor was divided along strictly traditional lines, with one spouse tending the home and children while the other earned the income.
 Even when both spouses have been continuously employed throughout a marriage, some level of alimony may be appropriate due to significant disparities in income:

 Sylvia is currently 32 years old and Marshall is 39.
 They were married for eight years.
 Both Sylvia and Marshall have college degrees and are in good health.
 They have one child, Matthew, who is currently in kindergarten.
 Sylvia took a few months of maternity leave immediately after Mathew was born, but has otherwise been fully employed throughout the marriage.
 She currently earns about $45,000 per year.
 Marshall has also been fully employed throughout the marriage and is currently earning $75,000 per year.

-The court ordered Marshall to pay Sylvia limited duration alimony of $10,000 per year (taxable for Sylvia as income and tax-deductible for Marshall), for a period of four years.
+The court ordered Marshall to pay Sylvia limited duration alimony of $7,500 per year (neither taxable for Sylvia as income nor tax-deductible for Marshall), for a period of four years.

 As illustrated by the following case, alimony is not always necessary or appropriate.
 While this couple was married for only six years, significant alimony would have been unlikely even if the marriage had been considerably longer, due to the very similar earning power of each spouse.
 On the other hand, if the marriage had continued and David, who now has an MBA, experienced a substantial increase in income while Sarah’s income remained the same, the outcome may have been different.
 The outcome also may have been different had David relied on Sarah’s income rather than on student loans for tuition and living expenses while earning his graduate degree.
 In the former case, Sarah might have been entitled to reimbursement alimony: